EVENTS

 Master Teacher of Entrepreneurship (MTEnt)

-More than 350 educators across Mississippi, including many SEP-affiliated teachers, have participated in the Master Teacher of Entrepreneurship (MTEnt) endorsement training program.
+More than 350 educators across Mississippi have participated in the Master Teacher of Entrepreneurship (MTEnt) endorsement training program.
 All middle and high school teachers in Mississippi, regardless of content area, are encouraged to apply.

-The Master Teacher of Entrepreneurship program is designed to help activate an entrepreneurial mindset in Mississippi’s middle and high school classrooms.
-MTEnt training is offered is offered as a collaborative effort between the Center for Economic and Entrepreneurship Education at The University of Southern Mississippi, the Mississippi Council on Economic Education, and the Mississippi Department of Education.
+The Master Teacher of Entrepreneurship (MTEnt) program is designed to help activate an entrepreneurial mindset in Mississippi’s middle and high school classrooms.
+MTEnt training is offered is offered as a collaborative effort between the Center for Entrepreneurship at The University of Southern Mississippi, the Mississippi Council on Economic Education, and the Mississippi Department of Education

 When